Menu

 Newer entertainment and recreational offerings have come at a cost to the historic natural resources.
 Today, Mission Bay’s Kendall Frost Reserve in the northeast quadrant of the Park, hosts 40 acres of tidal wetlands, a mere one percent of the 4,000-acre complex that existed historically.
 This small remnant is fenced with controlled access for preservation purposes but is home to 154 species of native birds that frequent the marsh, as well as fish, reptiles, and crabs and other invertebrates, all depending on this small wetland for survival.

-City leaders in December 2015 launched an initiative to plan for the long-term future of DeAnza Cove (an amendment to the Mission Bay Master Plan).
-For no fewer than three years, the City sought community input on the redevelopment of DeAnza Cove while taking into consideration major goals of the Mission Bay Master Plan such as the restoration and creation of additional wetlands, and the Parks Within a Park concept.
-As of Summer 2019, the plan has not been completed, although three alternate land use proposals were developed.
-Critical to these land use plans is integrating the vision for the Mission Bay Master Plan, and chief among these is the restoration of wetlands.
+City leaders in December 2015 launched an initiative to plan for the long-term future of De Anza Cove (an amendment to the Mission Bay Master Plan).
+For many years, the City sought community input on the redevelopment of De Anza Cove while taking into consideration major goals of the Mission Bay Master Plan such as the restoration and creation of additional wetlands, and the Parks Within a Park concept.
+As of Summer 2019, the plan had not been completed, but a proposal was developed.

 C-3 COLLABORATION